Research Intern Jobs in USA with Visa Sponsorship

 Do research intern positions qualify for H-1B sponsorship?

-Yes, research intern positions typically qualify for H-1B sponsorship if they require specialized knowledge in a specific field and a bachelor's degree or higher.
+Yes, research intern positions typically qualify for H-1B visa sponsorship if they require specialized knowledge in a specific field and a bachelor's degree or higher.
 USCIS generally considers research roles specialty occupations, especially in STEM fields, life sciences, and social research.
 Academic institutions and research organizations are often cap-exempt employers, making H-1B filing more accessible.

 What degree requirements apply to research intern visa sponsorship?